 - provide a tentative organizational plan for the thesis (how many chapters, and the topic of each chapter)

 A student wishing to begin thesis work in the fall semester must submit the prospectus to the Director of Graduate Studies by July 1.
 A student wishing to begin thesis work in the spring semester must submit the prospectus to the Director of Graduate Studies by November 26.
 The Graduate Affairs Committee will then review the prospectus and evaluate the student’s ability to complete a thesis.
-The Committee will then approve the prospectus, ask the student to revise and resubmit it, or determine that the student may not proceed to the thesis track.
+The Committee will then approve the prospectus, ask the student to revise and resubmit it, or determine that the student may not proceed to the thesis concentration.

 Once the prospectus has been approved, the student may enroll in HIST 698 and begin work on the thesis.
 A student may count no more than six hours of HIST 698 toward the M.A. degree, but he/she may take more than six hours if necessary.
 A student must be enrolled in at least one credit of HIST 698 the semester he/she graduates.
 In addition, VCU regulations require that “any person engaged in graduate study at VCU must enroll each semester in which he/she is engaged in any form of study at VCU that involves use of university facilities, laboratories/studios and/or libraries, or who is supervised by or consults with a faculty member concerning graduate work on a project, work of art, thesis or dissertation.”